edamametechnologies/edamame_posture_action/README.md

 - `token`: GitHub token to checkout the repo (default: ${{ github.token }})
 - `display_logs`: Display posture logs (default: false)
 - `debug`: Enable debug mode - downloads debug version of binary and sets log level to debug (default: false)
+- `get_device_info`: Display device info including eBPF support status.
+Linux only (default: false)
+- `verify_ebpf`: Verify eBPF is properly embedded in the binary.
+Fails if eBPF was not compiled in (build failure).
+Runtime restrictions (kernel settings, containers) are acceptable and won't fail.
+Implies `get_device_info=true`.
+Linux only (default: false)
 - `whitelist`: Whitelist to use for the network scan (default: "").
 The action forwards the value exactly as provided—set this when you want EDAMAME to enforce a named whitelist.
 - `exit_on_whitelist_exceptions`: Exit with error when whitelist exceptions are detected (default: true)
 - `exit_on_blacklisted_sessions`: Exit with error when blacklisted sessions are detected (default: false)